Factor Investing in Emerging Markets

 However, the S&P SPIVA Scorecards for 2018 highlight that more than 80% of mutual funds in emerging markets like Mexico, Brazil, Chile, and South Africa have underperformed their benchmarks.
 The underperformance is partially explained by high management fees, which means that investors are better served by allocating to emerging market index products than active fund managers.

 Investors can alternatively allocate to smart beta strategies, which also offer the opportunity to outperform markets, but have lower fees than mutual funds.
-However, it is questionable if factor investing generates the same excess returns in emerging as in developed markets (try Finominal’s Alpha Analyzer for alpha and contribution analysis).
+However, it is questionable if factor investing generates the same excess returns in emerging as in developed markets.

 In this short research note, we will analyse classic factor investing strategies in emerging markets.